-The Science – “Is it Legit?”
+The Science – “Backed by Research?”

 While there is a “science” section provided on the ThermoPlus website, it doesn’t really support weight-loss claims.
 For us at DietSpotlight, we need to see documented clinical proof showing a formula works and with this one that’s not there.